Joe Martin (orangutan)

-Joe Martin (born between 1911 and 1913 – died after 1931) was a human-acculturated captive male orangutan who appeared in at least 50 American films of the silent era, including approximately 20 comedy shorts, several serials, two Tarzan movies, Rex Ingram's melodrama Black Orchid and its remake Trifling Women, the Max Linder feature comedy Seven Years Bad Luck, and the Irving Thalberg-produced Merry-Go-Round.
+Joe Martin (born between 1911 and 1913 – died after 1931) was a captive orangutan who appeared in at least 50 American films of the silent era, including approximately 20 comedy shorts, several serials, two Tarzan movies, Rex Ingram's melodrama Black Orchid and its remake Trifling Women, the Max Linder feature comedy Seven Years Bad Luck, and the Irving Thalberg-produced Merry-Go-Round.

-A celebrity of his day, Joe Martin dined with novelist Edgar Rice Burroughs and brawled with boxer Jim Jeffries.
-Upon entering adolescence, Joe Martin began to physically attack humans and other animals, including a night watchman, director Al Santell (possibly twice), a "hard-fried miner," a "villain," Tarzan, actor Dorothy Phillips, his trainer's wife, his trainer, a former trainer he despised, three unnamed assistant trainers, actor Edward Connelly, a small monkey, a circus trainer, and aerialist "Babe" Letourneau.
-At least three of these cases were also defenses of a woman, child, or animal.
+Joe Martin was human-acculturated and was characterized as human-like during his life.
+Upon entering adolescence, Joe Martin began to physically attack humans and other animals, including studio staff, director Al Santell, his trainers, and actors including Dorothy Phillips and Edward Connelly.
+At least three of these cases were apparent defenses of a woman, child, or animal.
 He staged major zoo escapes at least twice, once releasing the wolves and the elephant on the way out, and, separately, while evading recapture, relieving a police officer of his gun.

-By all accounts, Joe Martin could understand human expression, even "listening in on private conversations and performing stunts rejected for him by the trainer."
-Joe Martin also engaged, unprompted, in what humans would call improv.
-For example, he once kissed a gun "for luck" before entering into a movie shootout, and he responded to a visiting prelate's comment that a virtue of apes was their abstinence from alcohol by taking a flask out of his pants and offering the bishop a drink.